19hundreds/risks-workflow/14_pass-setup.md

 # Tomb file for pass

-`pass` needs a place where to store pass-file so I set these variables and I create the tomb-file following the [standard procedure](risks-workflow/tomb-file-howto).
+I want to force `pass` to store its pass-files in a tomb-file.
+I create the tomb-file by setting these global vars:

 ``` bash
 IDENTITY="joe"